Adventurous Couple’s Bucket List Ideas

 Ever the engineers, we’ll first discuss the science behind “bucket lists.”

 “We think we make bucket lists to ward off regret, but really they help us ward off death.
 After all, the longer our bucket lists are, the more time we imagine we have left to accomplish everything on them. ” – Lori Gottlieb

-Above is a quote from Lori Gottlieb’s excellent book, Maybe You Should Talk To Somebody.
+Above is a quote from Lori Gottlieb’s excellent personal development book.

 While researching the data behind bucket lists, there’s truthfully not much out there.
 Everyone agrees that it’s based in psychology, and in some regards, similar to writing a to-do list.
 The act of writing down a goal makes you 42% more likely to succeed.

 Beyond that, some psychologists worry about the limitations of bucket lists, saying that it can produce tunnel vision or that you won’t live in the present.

 However, other psychologists say that it can expand your creativity and put your big goals into action (and we support this idea).

 A casual poll of our community on Instagram revealed that 75% of people have a bucket list.

 Our Bucket List Habit

 For years, Ryan and I have been in the habit of writing down our couple’s bucket lists ideas for every place we live.